Hearing and Tinnitus Tests

 A diagnostic hearing evaluation is the first step in determining your hearing capability.
 If you have a hearing loss, it will detail the extent, type, and specifics of your particular hearing loss.
-A hearing instrument specialist will perform the diagnostic hearing evaluation in their office.
+An audiologist will perform the diagnostic hearing evaluation in their office.

 The diagnostic hearing evaluation consists of a variety of tests to determine the unique aspects of your hearing loss, as well as the level at which you can detect and understand speech.
-The results of this test will provide the hearing instrument specialist with the details they need to accurately recommend the proper treatment..
+The results of this test will provide the audiologist with the details they need to accurately recommend the proper treatment..

 Why is a diagnostic hearing evaluation important?

-Diagnostic hearing evaluations identify hearing loss and give your hearing instrument specialist important information to help determine the best course of action for treatment.
+Diagnostic hearing evaluations identify hearing loss and give your audiologist important information to help determine the best course of action for treatment.
 Whether you struggle with high or low frequencies, this test will provide the sounds you most struggle to hear.

-If it is determined that you could benefit from hearing aids, the diagnostic hearing evaluation helps your hearing instrument specialist know which devices and features will be most appropriate for your needs.
+If it is determined that you could benefit from hearing aids, the diagnostic hearing evaluation helps your audiologist know which devices and features will be most appropriate for your needs.

 What can you expect during a diagnostic hearing evaluation?

 The evaluation typically lasts up to one hour.
-You should also allow for time for discussion with the hearing instrument specialist to review test results and ask questions.
+You should also allow for time for discussion with the audiologist to review test results and ask questions.

 It is recommended that you bring a family member with you to the evaluation appointment.
 Most professionals agree that hearing loss is a family issue.
 It helps to have another supportive person at the appointment to help you understand the information and recommendations.

 If the determination is made that you need hearing aids, allow for sufficient time to discuss your options.
-Your hearing instrument specialist will discuss the different styles with you, such as in-the-canal, in-the-ear or behind-the-ear options.
-They will also use this time to talk about the various features hearing aids offer, like Bluetooth, directional microphones and masking features for noisy environments.
+Your audiologist will discuss the different styles with you, such as in-the-canal, in-the-ear or behind-the-ear options.
+They will also use this time to talk about the various features hearing aids offer, like Bluetooth, directional microphones and masking features for tinnitus.

-The diagnostic hearing evaluation is a good chance to establish a relationship with your hearing instrument specialist.
+The diagnostic hearing evaluation is a good chance to establish a relationship with your audiologist.
 Above all, don't be afraid to ask questions.
 You will want to be clear on any information you receive so that you can be an active participant in finding hearing solutions that work best for you and your lifestyle.

 In the past, hearing evaluations and fittings for hearing aids consisted mostly of a series of beeps and noises.
 Today, audiologists are equipped with new technologies and methods to make the hearing evaluation process and hearing aid programming process more effective.

-One of the more advanced technologies available is live speech mapping, a method of fitting hearing aids using speech as a stimulus to help the specialist adjust hearing aids to the right settings for each wearer.
-Live speech mapping makes fitting appointments more interactive and can reduce the number of office visits required for successful hearing aid programming.
+One of the more advanced technologies available is real ear measurement, specifically speech mapping, is a method of fitting hearing aids using recorded, standardized speech as a stimulus to help the audiologist adjust hearing aids to the right settings for each wearer.
+Speech mapping makes fitting appointments more interactive and can reduce the number of office visits required for successful hearing aid programming.

-Live speech mapping is a hearing aid verification method that is used to ensure that your hearing aids are programmed for your individual needs.
+Real Ear Measurement, specifically speech mapping, is a hearing aid verification method that is used to ensure that your hearing aids are programmed for your individual needs.
 With this method, small microphones placed in the ear canal are used to measure the response of the hearing aid in your ear taking into account the natural and individual characteristics of both your ear and your hearing loss.
-For your live speech mapping appointment, you will be asked to bring along a family member or close friend to act as the “gauge” in your ability to hear live voices.

 Your hearing care professional will have high-tech equipment that will allow him or her to “see” what you are hearing through your hearing aids on a screen in real-time.
 The results may also be displayed on a wall-mounted screen so that you can also see the adjustments and participate in the process.
 This allows both you and your family members to visualize and understand the differences that hearing aids can make in your hearing ability.

-Live speech mapping is known for its accuracy.
+Speech mapping is known for its accuracy.
 Without speech mapping verification, other methods to program your hearing aid may require additional adjustments.
-Live speech mapping increases the chances that your hearing aid programming will be done correctly on the first try.
+Speech mapping increases the chances that your hearing aid programming will be done correctly on the first try.

-Live speech mapping also creates a much more positive fitting experience by allowing both you and your family to see the immediate results of your hearing aids and their positive impact on your ability to hear.
-Both you and your family will be engaged in the fitting process, making it a joint affair.
+Speech mapping also creates a much more positive fitting experience by allowing both you and your family to see the immediate results of your hearing aids and their positive impact on your ability to hear.
+Both you and your family will be engaged in the fitting process, making it a joint effort.